Understanding MLP-Mixer as a Wide and Sparse MLP: Beyond the naive MLP on the width

-Figure \ref{fig:SC} confirms that the maximum width (\ref{max_width}) derived from the Hypothesis \ref{hyp} adequately explains the empirical performance of the Mixers.
+\cref{fig:SC} confirms that the maximum width (\ref{max_width}) derived from Hypothesis~\ref{hyp} adequately explains the empirical performance of the Mixers.
 Models were trained using supervised classifications for each dataset.
 For CIFAR-10, CIFAR-100 and STL-10, we trained normal and RP S-Mixers.
 We fixed the dimension of the per-patch FC layer and changed $S$ and $C$ while maintaining a fixed number of $\Omega$.
-It can be observed that the test accuracy is maximized around $C=S$, as expected from the hypothesis and Eqs. (\ref{max_width}).
+It can be observed that the test error was minimized around $C=S$, as expected from Hypothesis~\ref{hyp} and (\ref{max_width}).
 This tendency was common to the normal and RP Mixers.
 For ImageNet-1k, we trained normal and RP MLP-Mixers.
 Similarly, its performance is maximized around $C=S$.
+We observed a similar tendency also in different settings of hyparparamters in \cref{sec:experiments-3} and \cref{sec:replacement}.